Skip to content

 Introduction

-D Minor 7th chord on the piano
+The D Minor 7th chord in root position on a piano keyboard, notes D, F, A, C.

 The D Minor 7th chord is a four-note chord made up of D, F, A, and C. It is built from a root, minor third, perfect fifth, and minor seventh.